sumin-Ma/GALAMOST/docs/_build/html/_sources/system-sort.rst.txt

 .. py:class:: Sort(all_info)

-   initializes a memory sort object with system information.
+   The constructor of a memory sort object.

    :param AllInfo all_info: The system information